higuoxing/ssuri/README.md

 ## SSURI

-> A commandline tool for manipulating Shadowsocks URI and configuration.
+> A command line tool for manipulating Shadowsocks URI and configuration.

 ### Installation